linode/docs/docs/websites/ecommerce/install-magento-on-centos-7.md

 ### Set Cron Jobs

 Magento relies on [cron](/docs/tools-reference/tools/schedule-tasks-with-cron) to perform tasks like continuously reindexing your site and generating emails and newsletters.
 If you logged into your admin panel once your installation finished, you may have noticed an error message saying that cron jobs needed to be set.
-Fortunately, the cron jobs Magento uses for a base installation are very easy to configure.
+Fortunately, the cron jobs Magento uses for a base installation are easy to configure.

 1. Open the crontab for your `magento` user.
-Peform this step as a user with `sudo` privileges:
+Perform this step as a user with `sudo` privileges:

         sudo crontab -u magento -e

-2. If this is your first time using cron, you'll be prompted to select a text editor.
+2. If this is your first time using cron, you may be prompted to select a text editor.
 If you don't have a preference, select **2** to use nano.

 3. Add the following lines to the end of the file, substituting your Magento installation directory in each: